mpruna/Docker_Recipies/Docker_Images/README.md

 Successfully tagged mpruna/debian:latest
 ```

-<<<<<<< HEAD
-Docker COPY and ADD
+### Docker COPY and ADD

-The COPY instruction copies new files or directories from build context and adds them to the file system of the container.
+The `COPY` instruction copies new files or directories from build context and adds them to the file system of the container.

 ```
 echo "Welcome Home" >> text.txt